-As of mid-August, about half of the US population has been fully vaccinated against COVID-19.
-And some have been vaccinated for months – receiving their first shot as far back as December, when COVID-19 vaccines first debuted in the US.
+As of early October, about 56% of the US population has been fully vaccinated against COVID-19.
+And some have been vaccinated for months – receiving their first shot as far back as December.
 Now the country has administered more than 446 million doses.
 But research shows that vaccine efficacy can decrease over time.
 And many are wondering when they should get a booster shot to help bolster their immunity.

 In the fall, the FDA and CDC gave the green light to Pfizer, Moderna, and Johnson & Johnson booster shots for...pretty much every fully vaxxed adult in the US.
 Here’s what you need to know…

 Any adult can get a Pfizer or Moderna booster shot six months after their last shot.
 The agencies initially approved boosters for those 65 and older, or those who are more high-risk for COVID-19 because of medical conditions (think: diabetes, heart conditions) or exposure at work (think: health care workers and teachers).
 But the FDA and CDC expanded their guidance on Nov 19.

 Those who got a J&J shot are eligible to get a booster two months after their initial dose.

 You can also mix and match your booster shot.
 Meaning: if you got a two-dose vaccine regimen, you can get J&J as your third shot.
 Or, if you got a one-dose regimen, you can get either a Pfizer or Moderna booster.

 So far, more than 32 million Americans have gotten a booster shot.
 And the decision to expand eligibility for all adults allows millions more to get an extra dose.